 Please note that due to the number of students now being supported by our research grants we are closed for new applications for 2023–2024 and 2024–2025.

-We invite applications for full or part funding of fees for M.Phil/PhD research projects which fit either criteria A or criteria B below.
+We invite applications for full or part funding of fees for MPhil/PhD research projects which fit either criterion A or criterion B below.

 A: The Bible in the Church

 This stream of research should address questions of how the Bible is encountered in church communities and amongst individual Christians within England and Wales.
 It may focus on particular tribes, denominations or streams of Christians, or particular demographic groups.
 In addition to examining explicit engagement with the Bible or Lectionary texts, research may also focus on how the Bible is experienced through practices, people or the fabric around gathered church communities.

 We are particularly interested in research proposals that examine how Christians grow in confidence with the Bible, or the barriers that can disrupt growth in Bible confidence.
 Alongside this, we welcome applications with a specific focus on:

 This stream of research should address questions of how the Bible is encountered in the public space by people in England and Wales.
 It may focus on individual, group or broader societal and structural engagement with the Bible.
 It may focus on how the Bible shapes Christian interaction and presence in wider society, or how the Bible is experienced or understood at a distance from the practising Christian community.